TomPoulton/rspec-puppet-unit-testing/README.md

 ## The Problem

-Take a look at the [foo::bar](foo/manifests/bar.pp) class, if you want to unit test this class there are a few dependencies that ideally we'd like to mock:
+Take a look at the `foo::bar` class ([foo/manifests/bar.pp](foo/manifests/bar.pp)), if you want to unit test this class there are a few dependencies that ideally we'd like to mock:

 ##### `does_something` function
 This function is defined within the foo module, but we don't want to test its functionality in the tests for `foo::bar`, we would write a separate spec for this function